Delhi–Meerut Expressway: History

 In May 2012, it was reported that the original target of awarding concession by 2009–10 was not completed due to various problems regarding alignment finalisation, and the consequent delay in feasibility reports.
 In July 2013, the Steering Group appointed by the Prime Minister to accelerate Infrastructure Investment decided on 15 March 2014 as the last date for awarding of contract for the expressway.

 In August 2013, it was reported that the expressway was targeted for the contemporary financial year.
 In November 2013, it was reported that the stretch from Delhi up to UP Gate was to be converted from six lanes to fourteen lanes with six lanes grade-separated exclusively for traffic moving towards Meerut.
 The stretch from UP Gate to Dasna was to be eight laned and a new six lane alignment was to come up from Dasna to Meerut bypass on National Highway – 58.
 The project cost, including land acquisition, was estimated at ₹6450 crore.

 On 18 November 2013, it was confirmed that Centre, not the Uttar Pradesh State Government, would build the much delayed Delhi–Meerut Expressway starting from Nizamuddin Bridge on Ring Road.
 Once complete, commuters will be able to reach Meerut in 45 to 60 minutes and cut travel time to Haridwar and Dehradun by almost an hour.

 The Cabinet Committee on Economic Affairs (CCEA) under the government of India Chaired by Prime Minister Narendra Modi approved the Delhi–Meerut Expressway (4 laning) with construction of connected roads to be undertaken in July 2014.
 CCEA under PM Modi again approved the widening of these roads 8/6 laning in May 2016.

 There will be six- to eight-laning of NH 24 (Hapur bypass), six laning of NH 58 (Delhi-UP border), six-laning of NH 235 (Delhi-UP).
 The total cost is about ₹7855.87 crore.
 The deadline set for the project is three years.

-Construction of the Nizamuddin to Dasna road was scheduled to begin on 31 December 2015.
+Construction of the Nizamuddin to Dasna road began on 31 December 2015.